-- Consistent untreated injuries or health issues.

-- Marks on body, including slap marks, finger marks, bruising.

-- Unusual difficulty in walking or sitting.

-- Multiple fractures.

-- Pregnancy and/or presence of an STI/STD.
+- Consistent untreated injuries or health issues. - Marks on body, including slap marks, finger marks, bruising. - Unusual difficulty in walking or sitting. - Multiple fractures. - Pregnancy and/or presence of a Sexually Transmitted Infection/Disease.

 REMEMBER - It is not your responsibility to investigate allegations or to decide whether an adult is being abused - it is your responsibility to pass the information on to the appropriate person.